3 Month Step-by-step French Study Plan with Schedule, Resources and More

 Present Tense Conjugations of –Er Verbs

-Essentially, there are three main groups of verbs in the French language and this one is good to start with since it’s arguably the most intuitive (we’ll get to the others later).
+Essentially, there are three main groups of verbs in the French language and -er verbs are good to start with since they’re arguably the most intuitive (we’ll get to the others later).

 - Warm up with the last of the day-to-day vocabulary